 Aspiring Academics usually begin college immediately or shortly after finishing high school, putting them in the 18-24 age bracket.
 They seek a well-rounded education in both the arts and sciences, and prefer coursework in a variety of subjects (rather than one concentrated field).
 Most Aspiring Academics who earn certificates and diplomas plan on advancing into an associate or bachelor's degree program.
-A survey by U.S. News & World Report found that 34% of undergraduate online students are under the age of 25; this number has risen nearly 10% since 2012.

 - Career Accelerators